Unity-Technologies/AssetBundles-Browser/README.md

 ### Troubleshooting
 * *Can't rename or delet a specific bundle.*  This is occasionally caused when first adding this tool to an existing project.
 Please force a reimport of your assets through the Unity menu system to refresh the data.

+### External Tool Integration
+Other tools that generate asset bundle data can choose to integrate with the browser.
+Currently the primary example is the [Asset Bundle Graph Tool](https://bitbucket.org/Unity-Technologies/assetbundlegraphtool).
+If integrations are detected, then a selection bar will appear near the top of the browser.
+It will allow you to select the Default data source (Unity's AssetDatabase) or an integrated tool.
+If none are detected, the selector is not present, though you can add it by right-clicking on the tab header and selecting "Custom Sources".

 # Usage - Build
 The Build tab provides basic build functionality to get you started using asset bundles.
 In most profressional scenarios, users will end up needing a more advanced build setup.
 All are welcome to use the build code in this tool as a starting point for writing their own once this no longer meets their needs.
 Interface:
 * *Build Target* - Platform the bundles will be built for